Skip to content

 Omega-6 Linoleic Acid Is Not What Makes Seed Oils Bad

-Introduction: Clearing Up Confusion About Omega-6 Linoleic Acid in Seed Oils You might have heard that seed oils, like soybean or corn oil, are bad because of a fat called omega-6.
-People say omega-6 causes health problems like diabetes or heart trouble because it’s “inflammatory.”
+Introduction: Clearing Up Confusion About Omega-6 Linoleic Acid in Seed Oils Seed oil causes inflammation, but not for the reasons most people talk about.
+This matters because we need to identify the real health enemy.
+If we don’t get that right, everything else falls apart.
+You might have heard that seed oils, like soybean or corn oil, are inflammatory because of a fat called omega-6.
+You may also have heard that seed oils’ omega-6 causes health problems like diabetes or heart trouble.
 That’s a myth we need to bust!
 Omega-6 isn’t the real villain.
-The problem is how certain seed oils are made.
-Let’s learn about the eight unhealthy oils—I call them the “hateful eight”—and why they hurt your body.
-This simple story will show you the truth.
-What Are the Hateful Eight?
-The “hateful eight” oils…
+The real problem is Oxidation The…

 Cigarettes In A McDonald's French Fry Carton